Christ instituted the sacraments of the new law: Baptism, Confirmation, the Eucharist, Penance, the Anointing of the Sick, Holy Orders and Matrimony.

 Received the sacrament of Baptism

 All candidates for confirmation, including COK-SM students, must complete a registration form.

 Christ Our King has baptismal certificates on file for anyone who received Baptism or First Holy Communion at COK.
 A candidate who received the sacraments elsewhere must provide a copy of his/her baptismal certificate to the Parish Office.

-A sacramental fee covers the costs of catechesis and preparation materials.
+A sacramental fee of $90 covers the costs of catechesis and preparation materials.